Skip to main content

 Track Your Accomplishments

-In the previous strategy, you tracked your days to find out what “good days” entail for you.
-This section talks about tracking your successes, achievements, accomplishments, winning, and mastery over your entire life.
-Accomplishment for the sake of accomplishment without pursuit of happiness, pleasure, or a deeper meaning is considered as one of the elements of well-being (Seligman, 2011).
+In the previous strategy, you tracked your days to determine what “good days” mean to you.
+This section covers tracking your successes, achievements, accomplishments, wins, and mastery throughout your life.
+Accomplishment for the sake of accomplishment without pursuit of happiness, pleasure, or a deeper meaning is considered one of the elements of well-being (Seligman, 2011).
 In other words, sometimes you want to win just for the sake of winning.
 These could be mundane things that you have forgotten (e.g., your first school recital or science project) or things that you take for granted (e.g., raising your kids).
-The threshold of what constitutes an achievement or accomplishment is defined by you and not others, but be cautious that sometimes depression may make you underestimate this.
-This exercise will also help you balance your negative thinking that tends to sway you to focus more on your failures.
+The threshold for what constitutes an achievement or accomplishment is defined by you, not others, but be cautious, as depression may sometimes make you underestimate it.
+This exercise will also help you balance the negative thinking that tends to sway you to focus more on your failures.
 This strategy is, however, in no way a directive to now focus your life on “winning.”

 Look for “Positive Exceptions”

 When feeling depressed, you are more likely to dwell on your failures or what has not worked well for you.
 A technique that will help you break this tendency to “disqualify the positives” in your life is to proactively look for positive exceptions.
-This tool will be particularly helpful if you are facing a problem but are not confident that you have a solution for that problem.
-Positive exceptions are those times when the expected problem could have occurred but did not occur or was less severe.
+This tool will be particularly helpful if you are facing a problem but are not confident you have a solution.
+Positive exceptions are times when the expected problem could have occurred but did not, or was less severe.
 The very fact that you are aware that there is a problem suggests that you are making a comparison to another time or situation when the problem did not exist.
-Focusing at that time or situation, ask yourself the following questions to amplify the positive exceptions (Lutz, 2014):
+Focusing on that time or situation, ask yourself the following questions to amplify the positive exceptions (Lutz, 2014):

 • Was that time or situation different?